 If the units are imperial then the Centerstack HMI Client will have to round the imperial value (feet) received to the closest metric length equivalent.

+Ex.
+HMI the user selects 6ft on the HMI.
+When converted to metric that is 1.8288 meters.
+For Trailer A/B/C Length the configuration encoding would be rounded to 1.8 meters.